Amaranth: Description

 Amaranth is a herbaceous plant or shrub that is either annual or perennial across the genus.
-Flowers vary interspecifically from the presence of 3 or 5 tepals and stamens, whereas a 7-porate pollen grain structure remains consistent across the family.
-Species across the genus contain concentric rings of vascular bundles, and fix carbon efficiently with a C4 photosynthetic pathway.
-Leaves are approximately 6.5–15 cm and of oval or elliptical shape that are either opposite or alternate across species, although most leaves are whole and simple with entire margins.
+The plant has a primary root with deeper spreading secondary fibrous root structures.
+Amaranths contain concentric rings of vascular bundles and fix carbon efficiently with a C4 photosynthetic pathway.
+Amaranth can grow from 3 to 8 ft tall with a cylindrical, succulent, fibrous stem that is hollow with grooves and bracteoles when mature varies in flower, leaf, and stem color with a range of striking pigments from the spectrum of maroon to crimson.
+The leaves are approximately 6.5-15 cm and of oval or elliptical shape that are either opposite or alternate across species, although most are whole and simple with entire margins.